juadiegaitan/CSHL_RNAseq/_vignettes/01_Home/mydoc_requirements.md

 sessionInfo() # Note: this needs to return R Version 3.3.1!!
 ```

-Install packages required for this course.
-Note, the install of the sample data (last step) may take some time.
+(3) Install specific packages required for this course.
+Note, the install of the sample data (last line) may take some time.

 ```r
 source("http://bioconductor.org/biocLite.R")